ROCm/HIP/docs/markdown/hip_porting_guide.md

 On hcc/AMD platforms, set the HIP_PRINT_ENV environment variable to 1 and run an application that calls a HIP API to see all HIP-supported environment variables and their current values:

 - HIP_PRINT_ENV = 1: print HIP environment variables
-- HIP_TRACE_API = 0: trace each HIP API call.
+- HIP_TRACE_API = 1: trace each HIP API call.
 Print the function name and return code to stderr as the program executes.
 - HIP_LAUNCH_BLOCKING = 0: make HIP APIs host-synchronous so they are blocked until any kernel launches or data-copy commands are complete (an alias is CUDA_LAUNCH_BLOCKING)

+- KMDUMPISA = 1 : Will dump the GCN ISA for all kernels into the local directory.

 ### Debugging hipcc